Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 This cantilever mark can be changed manually by selecting the beam > Right-Click > 3 options will be exposed :

-Simple Test Model A & B
+Simple RC Test Model A & B

 Two simple models are created as shown below.